Managing AWS Accounts with Control Tower Landing Zones and SSO

 Cross-account access works alongside CloudTrail to configure audit access.
 It also provides emergency security access to Landing Zone accounts.

-Config rules monitor storage encryption across AWS EBS, S3, and RDS.
+AWS Config rules monitor among other things, storage encryption across services like AWS EBS, S3, and RDS.

-All records get logged within the S3 audit bucket.
+All records are logged within the S3 audit bucket.

 Amazon Virtual Private Cloud (VPC)